doclang-project/doclang/iso-standard-v2.md

 ## Foreword

 This document was prepared by Peter Staar, Maroun touma and (FILL IN!).
-This International Standard specifies the DocTags format, a universal markup language for representing structured document content with semantic, spatial, and formatting information.
+This International Standard specifies the DocTags format, a universal markup language for representing structured document content with semantic, spatial, formatting and conextual information.

 ## Introduction